Book online now or phone 0733516444

 WHAT ARE THE SIDE EFFECTS OF TREATMENT?

-Side effects are minimised by using careful injection techniques, however minor side effects are still common.
-The main side effects of prolotherapy injections are a mild to moderate flare in the pain and stiffness sometime on days two to day seven after the injections.
+Side effects are minimised by using careful injection techniques however minor side effects are still common.
+The main side effects of prolotherapy injections are a mild to moderate flare in the pain and stiffness at sometime on days two to seven after the injections.
 It is temporary and usually well controlled with medication or local heat.
-In the low back this occurs in about 80% of patients at some time during treatment and lasts an average of four to five days.
+In the low back, this occurs in about 80% of patients at some time during treatment and lasts an average of four to five days.
 It is due to the inflammation deliberately caused by the injections to help the healing process.
 It is less frequent later in the series of injections and is very rarely bad enough for patients to want to stop treatment.
 In our study on prolotherapy for low back pain, 95% of people who started treatment completed the full course of six treatments.

 Uncommon side effects of prolotherapy for low back problems include sharp leg pains due to irritation of nerves to the leg and headaches due to accidental lumbar puncture with leakage of spinal fluid.
 Most headaches which occur following prolotherapy are due to muscle contraction in the head or neck or are not related to the prolotherapy.
 With neck problems, irritation of nerves to the arms occasionally causes sharp pains in the arms.
 All of these side effects usually last no more than a few days and have no lasting effects.

 Occasionally the vitamin and mineral supplements occasionally cause nausea and diarrhoea, but this is easily remedied by stopping them or adjusting the dose.